lidaof/eg-react/README.md

 5. From `App`, descend into interested components.

 ## Making a new track type
+### Make a new TrackRenderer
+Make a new class that extends `TrackRenderer`, or one of its subclasses.
+This class packages many essential track
+characteristics:

+* `getComponent()` - gets the component that renders the main visualizer and legend of the track.
+* `getMenuComponents()` - specifies context menu items in an array of components.
+You can choose existing ones in the `contextMenu` directory, or make new ones.
+* `getOptions()` - the visualizer probably renders with default options, like a color.
+This method returns a plain object containing those options.

+You do not have to implement these methods immediately, as the base `TrackRenderer` class provides minimal defaults.
+Just work on making the browser render *some* temporary placeholder at first.

+### Specify when to use the TrackRenderer
+1. Import your new TrackRenderer into `trackConfig/getTrackRenderer.js`.
+2. Add an appropriate entry to `TYPE_NAME_TO_SUBTYPE`, which maps track type name to track renderer.

-### 1. Write a new track component (required)
+### Write a new track visualizer component (implement `getComponent()`)
 1. Make a new component expecting to receive a bunch of props from `TrackContainer`.  `Track.js` documents the props to expect.
+2. If you need data, assume it will come through the `data` prop.
+We will add data fetch in the next step.
-2. Your new component may `render` anything, though it is **highly** recommended you render a `<Track>` component, if not one of the more specialized components like `<AnnotationTrack>` or `<NumericalTrack>`.
+3. Your new component may `render` anything, though it is **highly** recommended you render a `<Track>` component, if not one of the more specialized components like `<AnnotationTrack>` or `<NumericalTrack>`.
 Pass *all* track container props to these sub-components.
-3. In addition to track container props, you need to provide certain props to these sub-components, all of which the respective files document.
+4. In addition to track container props, you need to provide certain props to these sub-components, all of which the respective files document.
     * For example, `<Track>` requires a legend and visualizer element.
 Use the track container props, which includes view region and width, to render a visualizer and pass it to `<Track>`.

-#### Adding data fetch, etc.
+### Add data fetch
+Available data sources are in the `dataSources` folder.
+If none of them fulfill your needs, write a new class that fulfills the interface of `DataSource.js`.
+More can be found in that file.

+How do we give your visualizer data?
+[Higher-order components](https://reactjs.org/docs/higher-order-components.html)!
-[Higher-order components](https://reactjs.org/docs/higher-order-components.html) manage common funtionality like data fetching.
-The `commonComponents` directory contains track-specific HOCs; their names start with `config-` or `with-`.
+`track/commonComponents` contains track-specific HOCs; their names start with `config-` or `with-`.

-For example, `configStaticDataSource` returns a *function* with which you can wrap your new track component.
-After you use this function, your component will automatically receive three additional props `data`, `isLoading`, and `error`, whose function are self-explanatory.
-In particular, if `isLoading` is false, the `data` prop is guaranteed to be in sync with the view region.
+`configStaticDataSource` requests a callback that returns a `DataSource` and then returns a *function* that wraps React components.
+After you use this function, a component will automatically receive three props `data`, `isLoading`, and `error`.
+These update with the browser's current view region.
+In particular, the HOC guarantees synchronization of the `data` prop with the current view region if `isLoading` is false.

-### 2. Specify context menu components (optional)
+### 2. Specify context menu components (implement `getMenuComponents()`)
 Specify context menu items with an array of components.
 You can choose existing ones in the `contextMenu` directory, or make new ones.
-* Make sure you are specifying Component *classes*, not component instances.
+* Make sure the method returns Component *classes*, not component instances.
-* All tracks have some menu items by default, such as the one modifying label and the one removing the track.
-These are part of `TrackContextMenu`, and you do not need to specify them manually.

-### 3. Specify default options (optional)
+### 3. Specify default options
 Default option objects look like the `options` prop of `TrackModel` objects.
 Context menu items will read these options if the track model does not specify them.
 Make sure these options are consistent with the way you are rendering your track component!
 The `configOptionMerging` HOC should help with that.

-### 4. Configure when to render your shiny new component
-1. Package your new component, menu item list, and default options into one configuration object with props `component`, `menuItems`, and `defaultOptions`.
-2. Import the object from step 1 into `track/subtypeConfig.js`.
-3. Add an appropriate entry to `TYPE_NAME_TO_SUBTYPE` in `track/subtypeConfig.js`, which maps track type name to track configurations.
-Alternatively, for very fine-grained control, you can modify the functions in the file directly.
+Once you have a default options object, call `setDefaultOptions()` in the constructor of `TrackRenderer` to use them.

 ## Performance tips
 Querying the width or height of any element, for example through `clientWidth` or `getBoundingClientRect()`, is slow.